LuizZak/LibTessSwift/README.md

 Tests where derived from [LibTessDotNet](https://github.com/speps/LibTessDotNet) library, which is also a port of the library above.

+Also, a fix for an issue of 0-area polygons from libtess2 that was fixed by LibTessDotNet is also merged in.

 Supports self-intersecting polygons and polygons with holes.

 ## Example